Global City Importance Model

 Early 2025 Ratings

-The “Global City Importance Model” (GCIM) scores each urban area globally according to its relative importance.
+The “Global City Importance Model” (GCIM) scores urban areas according to their relative importance globally.
 It uses forty regularly updated data sources across four dimensions (economic, political, cultural, and demographic) to calculate importance, with economic output and international geopolitical influence comprising the largest scoring factors:

 The numerical scores are then divided into five peer groups, or “tiers”, based on the importance of the cities within the tiers: